 Unless there is a specific ticket type involving a meet and greet for sale, we can’t guarantee that an artist will greet fans before or after a performance.
 Feel free to contact the box office to inquire about a ticketed meet and greet, or look out for VIP package information on individual performance pages.

 At this time, the Norton Center only guarantees the acceptance of cash at concessions bars and merchandise tables.
-The closest ATMs to the Norton Center are located at the Speedway gas station on the corner of Main St. and XXXX; and, inside Cowan Student Center diagonally across from the Norton Center on Walnut Street.
+The closest ATMs to the Norton Center are located at the Speedway gas station on the corner of Main St. and S. Fifth Street; and inside Cowan Student Center diagonally across from the Norton Center on Walnut Street.

 For some performances artists may provide merchandise for sale in the lobby before and after a performance and at intermission.
 While some performers are equipped with credit card machines, credit card merchandise purchases are not guaranteed, however cash is always accepted.
 In most cases, merchandise prices are set by the sole discretion of the artists themselves.